 While most of the children stayed a year or so, I ended up living there for four years, even though my mother had promised me it would be a temporary arrangement.
 I felt betrayed.
 I remember seeing other children and childcarers come and go, while I just stayed.

-At the age of 10, I became seriously depressed.
-The orphanage decided to give me the antidepressant Prozac, but it unfortunately had an adverse effect on me.
+At the age of 10, I became severely depressed.
+The orphanage decided to give me the antidepressant Prozac, but it, unfortunately, had an adverse effect on me.
 I started getting hallucinations and became suicidal.
 I then stopped going to school.
 In the end, I tried to poison myself by drinking a cocktail of different types of soap.
 They had to pump my stomach in the hospital.

 To me, it got worse before it got better.
 I decided that I could not live like this.
 I had to do something about my state of mind.
 I had to find my own solutions for my loneliness and social isolation.
 I had been diagnosed with Tourette syndrome, in combination with ADHD, autism, mood swings, as well as a personality disorder.

 When I turned 16, I was able to request a revision of my diagnosis, and all of the earlier diagnoses were overturned.
 The new diagnosis was that I had developed a mild social-emotional disorder, which was caused by the loneliness and unwanted social isolation of my youth.

 Since that time, I have taken many steps to improve my situation.
 Having missed a lot of school, I was able to complete three school years in one year.
 This made me feel stronger and more positive about my future.